xvvvyz/tilde/README.md

 **Usage:**

 It's pretty simple.
 To go to a site you just enter the corresponding key.
 To view the available commands, enter a `?`.
+If your input doesn't match any of the commands, a generic google search will be triggered.

 **Examples:**